meowmilu/data-engineering-zoomcamp2025/Homework 1: Docker, SQL and Terraform/homework.md

 2. Generating proposed changes and auto-executing the plan
 3. Remove all resources managed by terraform`

-Answers:
-- terraform import, terraform apply -y, terraform destroy
-- teraform init, terraform plan -auto-apply, terraform rm
-- terraform init, terraform run -auto-approve, terraform destroy
-- terraform init, terraform apply -auto-approve, terraform destroy
+### Answers: terraform init, terraform apply -auto-approve, terraform destroy
-- terraform import, terraform apply -y, terraform rm

 ## Submitting the solutions